trimble-oss/website-modus.trimble.com/content/components/web/chips.md

 ### Accessibility

-- Use `fieldset` to create a checkbox group.
+- Use `fieldset` to create a chip group.
 - Chips need to be focusable and part of the tab sequence.
 - When the chip has focus, pressing the "Space" key selects it or activates an action.